netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 from another client disrupts the intent in the time window between a read (get-config etc.) and write (edit-config etc.) operation.

-Clients that are also interested to know the txid assigned to the modified versioned nodes in the model immediately in the response could set a flag in the rpc message to request the server to return the new txid with the ok message.
+Clients that are also interested to know the s-txid assigned to the modified Versioned Nodes in the model immediately in the response could set a flag in the rpc message to request the server to return the new s-txid with the ok message.

 ~~~ call-flow
      Client                                            Server